-The first thing we need to understand is to stop focusing on the processes and mechanics of the business quite as firmly as we have and quantifying everything.
+Lance Secretan: The first thing we need to understand is to stop focusing on the processes and mechanics of the business quite as firmly as we have and quantifying everything.

 We just don’t make widgets.
 We actually try to do something important in the world and how does that transpire and how does it affect the world?
 I think Starbucks has done a terrific job of doing that.
 They aren’t just making coffee.
 They’re creating a “third place.”
 That’s their dream.

-That’s funny you ask that question.
+Lance: That’s funny you ask that question.
 I’m not sure we need to do that.
 I think we need to get leaders full attention.
 If we’ve got leaders full attention, then I think the employees would be fully engaged and there wouldn’t be an issue.
 I think if a leader can’t get the attention of the employees, that’s a leadership problem — not an employee problem.
 The leader needs to really understand how to inspire and serve people, which is a subject we’ll talk about a bit more in a minute.

 As I said in the book, everybody’s afraid at every level.
-Leaders are afraid they’re going to get ripped off by employees, get called out by shareholders or by the press or who knows.
+Leaders are afraid they’re going to get ripped off by employees, get called out by shareholders, or by the press, or who knows.
 Maybe they groped somebody 30 years ago and don’t even remember it because they were in high school at the time and so on.
 There’s no idea how many people wake up today wondering what’s going to happen and would I survive the day.
 Well, we need to take that away.
-That’s one of the things that holds us up.
+That’s one of the things that hold us up.
 You can’t perform at a high level if you’re always frightened.